The next big thing you would be struggling after starting a blog is to get traffic.

 CommentLuv is a WordPress comment plugin used by many bloggers which enable your commentators to leave a link back to their latest articles.

-Not only you get a backlink (Dofollow or Nofollow) but other readers can also visit your blog using that comment.
-The key here is to have an interesting title which can attract readers.
+Not only you get a backlink (Dofollow or Nofollow), but other readers can also visit your blog using that comment.
+The key here is to have an exciting title which can attract readers.

 It is probably the most effective method which you can use to get a ton of traffic from influencers having large numbers of followers.

 Most of the bloggers feel shy to email to the experts feeling that they will think of you as a spammer but trust me it’s not the case.
 Even they were a noob someday, and they may have tried this method.
 So, put down your shyness and compose an email to influencers you have mentioned in your latest article.

 Below is a simple email template which I found on Kissmetrics.
 Simple but does the work well.

 Note that they haven’t asked for a share in the email as it is understood that if that person liked the article, he/she would definitely tweet about it.
 It also doesn’t make your email look spammy.

-Marius from MarkinBlog has shared some nice tips about Blogger outreach.
+Marius from MarkinBlog has shared some excellent tips about Blogger outreach.
 I recommend you have a look at it.